-Blacklist's URL search tool, see http://urlblacklist.com/?sec=search, which allows you to search websites to determine whether they are blocked, confirms the audaciousness of the ACLU's demand.
-Using this tool, we determined that disabling the Sexuality filter would result in unblocking at least the following sexually inappropriate website: askessex.tripod.com.
-Due to the sexually inappropriate nature of the materials available on this website, we have not attached copies of its content to this letter.
+Blue Coat has a URL search tool on its website that allows you to search websites to determine whether they are blocked, and if so by which filter(s).
+See http://sitereview.bluecoat.com/sitereview.jsp.
+Using this tool, we determined that disabling Blue Coat's LGBT filter (which is what the ACLU is demanding you do) would result in unblocking at least the following sexually inappropriate websites: polybi.com, gaydatingtips.com, and gayquestions.com/hc3.asp.
+Due to the sexually inappropriate nature of the materials available on these websites, we have not attached copies of these websites' pictures or content to this letter.
 Instead, we provide the below descriptions.
-You can independently confirm the sexually inappropriate nature of this website by visiting it yourself.
+You can independently confirm the sexually inappropriate nature of these websites by visiting them yourself.